nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 +++
-title = "From Ground Zero to Production: Go's Journey at Google" date = 2024-03-08 author = "Yves Junqueira" description = "An exploration of Go's adoption at Google from the perspective of an SRE and early adopter, detailing the challenges and milestones of integrating Go into production systems." categories = ["Programming", "Go", "History"] tags = ["golang", "google", "programming history"] draft = false
+title = "From Ground Zero to Production: Go's Journey at Google" date = 2024-03-08T00:00:00.000Z author = "Yves Junqueira" description = "An exploration of Go's adoption at Google from the perspective of an SRE and early adopter, detailing the challenges and milestones of integrating Go into production systems." categories = [ "Programming", "Go", "History" ] tags = [ "golang", "google", "programming history" ] draft = false
 +++
 ![The Early Days of Go at Google](/images/go.png)

 Recently, [Jeremy
 Mason](https://www.linkedin.com/pulse/language-policy-google-lets-go-jeremy-manson-ffmac/?trackingId=8vWpNw4USImSRBV7MXwi%2BQ%3D%3D)
 and [Sameer
 Ajmani](https://www.linkedin.com/pulse/gos-early-growth-2012-2016-sameer-ajmani-oxtjc/)
-wrote about the saga to make Go one of Google's internal languages.
-[Go is currently the 8th most popular programming language in the world](https://www.infoworld.com/article/3712690/go-language-hits-top-10-in-the-tiobe-index.html) and it is still growing, so people are interested to learn about the
+wrote about the saga to make Go one of Google's internal languages.&nbsp;[Go is currently the 8th most popular programming language in the world](https://www.infoworld.com/article/3712690/go-language-hits-top-10-in-the-tiobe-index.html) and it is still growing, so people are interested to learn about the